ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 During this exchange, the Client sends a request to the AS, specifying the group it wishes to join (see {{ssec-key-distribution-request}}).
 Then, the KDC verifies the access token and that the Client is authorized to join that group; if so, it provides the Client with the keying material to securely communicate with the member of the group (see {{ssec-key-distribution-response}}).

-{{fig-key-distr-join}} gives an overview of the exchange described.
+{{fig-key-distr-join}} gives an overview of the exchange described above.

 ~~~~~~~~~~~
 Client                                          KDC